Borderline Personality Disorder Treatments

 Getting an accurate diagnosis

 Borderline personality disorder is generally believed to have first been diagnosed in the early 20th century.
-Because borderline personality disorder may not be as commonly known as other disorders, misdiagnoses can be common.
-As research advances, the process of getting BPD diagnosed accurately is improving.
+Because BPD may not be as commonly known as other disorders, misdiagnoses can be common.
+As research advances, the process of getting borderline personality disorder diagnosed accurately is improving.
 As a result, mental health professionals may be better prepared with the knowledge to treat these disorders effectively.

 The process of diagnosing borderline personality disorder is often multilayered.
 A medical exam, which can help rule out underlying medical conditions that may be the cause of symptoms, is usually the first step.
-Diagnosis can also involve completing a clinical interview, gathering a family history, and administering assessments or tests.
+Diagnosis can also involve completing a clinical interview, gathering a family history (including family medical history), and administering assessments or tests.

-Because temperment is believed to continue developing through adolescence, diagnosing children with borderline personality disorder is an issue of debate among some mental health professionals.
+Because temperament is believed to continue developing through adolescence, diagnosing children or a person younger than 18with borderline personality disorder is an issue of debate among some mental health professionals.
 The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) sets standards for diagnosing behavioral, personality, and mood disorders as well as other mental illnesses, and it suggests caution when evaluating and diagnosing children with any personality disorder.
 This is because some conditions present symptoms that mirror typical adolescent behavior.

 - Intense or unstable interpersonal relationships